ertgl/holypack/README.md

 ## Overview

-Holypack is a production-focused build system designed for scalable, accessible web applications.
-It starts with a minimal setup, builds on strong defaults, and integrates essential practices like linting, testing, and security to support modern, backend-agnostic workflows.
+Holypack is a production-focused build system for scalable, accessible web applications.
+It begins with minimal setup, builds on strong defaults, and incorporates best practices like linting, testing, and security to support modern, backend-agnostic workflows.

 ### Scope

-Most build tools today are either tightly coupled to a specific backend (typically JavaScript or TypeScript) or disregard progressive enhancement, which is essential for **accessibility** and **long-term resilience**.
+Most build tools are either tightly coupled to a specific backend (often JavaScript or TypeScript) or overlook progressive enhancement, which is essential for **accessibility** and **long-term resilience**.

-Holypack is built to address both.
-It supports **backend independence** and **rapid delivery** without compromising quality.
-Its scope is defined by the overlap of these priorities.
-No rigid architectural assumptions, no loss of flexibility.
+Holypack addresses both.
+It supports **backend independence** and **fast delivery** without compromising quality.
+Its scope is defined by the intersection of these priorities.
+No rigid architectures, no loss of flexibility.

 ### Principles

 While developer experience matters, holypack is ultimately optimized for
-production: what reaches the end user is the true measure of quality.
+production: What reaches the user is the true measure of quality.

-In brief:

-- **Production-ready**: Reliable output with minimal setup.
+- **Production-ready**: Reliable output with minimal setup
-- **Guided flexibility**: Balances "**convention over configuration**" and "**configuration over convention**."
+- **Guided flexibility**: Balances "**convention**" and "**configuration**"
-- **Workflow-aware**: Compatible with fast, modern developer tooling.
+- **Workflow-aware**: Compatible with modern developer tooling
-- **Proven foundations**: Built on established, stable technologies.
+- **Proven foundations**: Built on stable, trusted technologies
-- **Unopinionated**: Adapts to diverse project structures without imposing constraints.
+- **Unopinionated**: Fits diverse project structures without constraints

 ### Features